 - Date: Your data table must have a column for date.
 The date is used to associate each row with a reporting period.

-- A column for each disaggregation of any indicators that pull from this table: If you're disaggregating by sex, the column heading would be "Sex", and the rows in that column would contain "Male" or "Female".
-You would not have separate columns for male and female.
+- A column for each disaggregation of any indicators that pull from this table: If you're disaggregating by gender, the column heading would be "Gender", and the rows in that column could contain "Male", "Female", etc. You would not have separate columns for each gender.